 The local planning policy framework champions the 'Garden Shire' narrative ensuring homes remain set within a generous garden setting and engage with the street.
-Proponents, where practical, are encouraged to retain significant trees and to retrospectively bring street walls and fences and vehicle sightlines into compliance with local planning policy.
+Proponents where practical are encouraged to retain significant trees and to retrospectively bring street walls and fences and vehicle sightlines into compliance with local planning policy.

 The Shire has a long-standing position to not support battle-axe subdivision.
+The development of battle-axe lots with secondary street frontages.